 Four men in a double room, 1942.

 In early 1943 the college also contracted to house and train US Army air crews on campus.
-Women would be moved out of Seerley Hall and back to Lawther Hall or private homes to accomodate the trainees, who would also occupy portions of Baker Hall.
+Women would be moved out of Seerley Hall and back to Lawther Hall or private homes to accommodate the trainees, who would also occupy portions of Baker Hall.
 By the spring of 1943, with only eighteen men students registered to live in Baker Hall, college officials decided that it could not operate dormitory service for men until war conditions improved.

 US Army air crew trainees enjoy the Seerley Hall recreation room, July 1943.